deltadevsde/prism/doc/src/state.md

 This post is an overview on the current development status of Prism as of Aug 26th 2024.
 We will do our best to keep it routinely updated.

-## 1. SNARK Implementation
+## 1. Circuits

-Our current circuit implementations serves as a functional prototype, allowing us to ship an initial Proof of Concept.
+Our current circuit implementations serve as a functional prototype, allowing us to ship an initial Proof of Concept.
 These circuits are missing critical components and constraints.
+In the repo you will find our groth16 and supernova circuits, as well as our SP1 program.
 We're actively enhancing this system by:

-- Rewriting circuits using bellpepper for increased flexibility in proving systems
+- Rewriting original groth16 circuits using bellpepper for increased flexibility in proving systems
-- Adapting circuits for Supernova compatibility to leverage folding schemes and move to a trusted ZK setup
+- Finishing Supernova circuits to leverage folding schemes and move to a trusted ZK setup
-- Developing additional core circuits to ensure comprehensive security in our permissionless rollup construction
+- Developing additional core circuits (related to Celestia state and hashchain verification) to eliminate further trust assumptions
-- Exploring zkVM solutions (e.g., Risc0, Jolt) for Celestia state awareness and WASM verification in light clients
+- Exploring zkVM solutions (e.g., Risc0, Jolt, SP1) for Celestia state awareness and harnessing JMT proof optimizations without compromise

-**Next steps:** Complete Nova rewrite and integrate a zkVM solution
+**Next steps:** Complete Nova rewrite and zkVM PoC

 ## 2. Rollup Status